Stockton University: Green initiatives

-In 2008, Stockton approved an agreement with Marina Energy LLC for the installation of solar panels on The Big Blue athletic center roof to generate electricity.
-Marina Energy is a subsidiary of South Jersey Industries.
-Stockton paid nothing for the equipment and signed a 10-year agreement to buy the generated power.
-In 2009 the job was completed.

 As part of the capital plan, Housing V was built in 2009 to accommodate the rising demand for student housing.
 It incorporates geothermal heating and cooling using closed-loop technology, for a total of 450 tons cooling capacity.
 To eliminate the possibility of groundwater contamination in the event of a leak, freeze protection is provided in the circulating fluid.
 The design accommodates future solar thermal heating systems.
 Sustainable design includes landscaping: upper-story deciduous trees were planted along the south-facing facades of the residence halls to provide shade during the summer months, but allow the warmth of the sun to reach the buildings during the winter.
 This design received the "Green Project of Distinction" award from Education Design Showcase.

 Stockton's next green project was the largest single building project in its history.
 Designed and built according to the U.S. Green Building Council's LEED Gold Standard in sustainable design, the new Campus Center, completed in 2011, provides 153000 sqft of space for dining, bookstore, pool, theater, lounges and offices.
 It will use 25% less energy than standard construction, and 40% less water.
 Other features include low-emitting adhesives, sealants, paints and coatings.
 Additional "green" features of the building include a storm water-collection system to irrigate an on-site "rain garden" landscaped with indigenous and adapted plant species.
 It also has a sophisticated energy management system for heating, cooling, ventilation and lighting.

 In 2013, Stockton received approval from the New Jersey Pinelands Commission to administer the state's first comprehensive forest management plan on public land.
 Stockton actively manages more than 1,500 acres of forest on its campus, benefiting the local wildlife populations, protecting the campus against fire and pathogens and providing recreation such as hiking and wildlife viewing.